rameekarthikeyan/Logistic/README.md

 # Logistic
-This repository contains the R code for Logistic Regression
+This repository contains the R code for Logistic Regression algorithm.